CarlAlamo123/APP-DEV/README.md

 ## Contributing (Fan Community)
 Fans can contribute to the movie's community by discussing its themes, impact, and sharing their interpretations and experiences related to the film.

-## License
-This document is a fan-made overview of "Never Back Down" and does not hold any official licensing.